CityofToronto/bdit_congestion/data_aggregation/README.md

 1) Produce estimates of the average travel time for each 1 hour bin for each individual link (link_dir) from 5 min bins

-2) Produces estimates of the average travel time for each 1 hour bin for each individual segment (segment_id), where at least 80% of the segment (by distance) has observations at the link (link_dir) level
+2) Produces estimates of the average travel time for each 1 hour bin for each individual segment (segment_id), where at least 80% of the segment (by distance) has observations at the link (link_dir) level.
+An unadjusted travel time for each segment is also calculated, along with the summed length of link_dir with data and a `is_valid` true and false boolean tag.

 3) Inserts the segment aggregation into congestion.network_segments_daily